 3. Choose from two OCBC kids bank accounts

 Similar to UOB, OCBC has two kids bank accounts to choose from.

 If you’re considering banking with OCBC, or are already banking with them, you might’ve heard of its OCBC Mighty Savers account for kids.
 The little ones can earn up to 0.20% interest per year on their entire account balance.
 And they can even enjoy priority queue service with the Mighty Savers Fast Track on Sundays at OCBC branches.
 Psst, you can also make coin deposits for free!
 Perfect for getting the kids to save in their little piggy banks.

 Unlike other CDAs, OCBC’s CDA offers parents up to 50% discount at more than 15 merchants.
 Which is perfect when you’re planning their first birthday party or when you’re shopping online for their first pair of shoes.
 You can also set aside monetary gifts your little one has received into their Mighty Savers Account and let them grow together.
 Oh, and don’t forget the dollar-for-dollar match by the Singapore Government.

-Saving money’s a good habit to cultivate when the kids are young, because it teaches them to save for a rainy day.
-And with Maybank‘s Youngstarz Savings Account, you’ll find that the little one will stand to gain from its complimentary insurance which covers personal insurance and hand, foot and mouth disease, too.
-Plus, bubs will also get birthday privileges and discounts, a $20 Popular bookstore voucher when you open the account and more.
+Saving money’s a good habit to cultivate when the kids are young because it teaches them to save for a rainy day.
+And with Maybank‘s Youngstarz Savings Account, you’ll find that the little one will stand to gain from its complimentary insurance, which covers personal accidents and hand, foot and mouth disease, too.
+Plus, bubs will also get birthday privileges and discounts as well as a $20 Popular bookstore voucher when you open the account.